r-poloni/exabase_visualiser/README.md

 # exabase_visualiser
-exabase_visualise.R is an R script based on shiny package to visualise biodiversity data.
+exabase_visualiser is a solution based on R and shiny package to visualise biodiversity data.

-It was designed to suit my own needs, which are mainly visualizing the data from my collection and from citizen science, and see what is the distribution and the material I have for study and for sequencing through maps and summary statistics.
+It was designed to suit my own needs, which are mainly visualizing the data from natural history collections and from citizen science, and see what is the distribution and the material I have for study and for sequencing through maps and summary statistics.
 It is particularly useful for people that need to manage a collection of samples for molecular or morphological studies.
 It is also useful if you want to visualize and explore the data of a certain species or more species from citizen science and those from your own collection, for a paper or project.

+## Try it out
+A demo version of this app running on the example data provided with the code can be accessed here: https://r-poloni.github.io/exabase_visualiser/
+The deployment on the github page has been done with the shiny-live package (https://github.com/RamiKrispin/shinylive-r).
+Try it out!

 ## Installation instructions
-Once cloned the repository, the code requires a few R packages to be installed on your machine.
+Once cloned the repository, the code which is in the /app directory and is names app.R requires a few R packages to be installed on your machine.
 If you use Rstudio, just type:
 ```
 install.packages(c("dplyr","shiny","leaflet","ggplot2","DT"))
 ```